tylim88/FireCall/README.md

 With FireCall, no more "you return your error, I return my error, he return his error", everybody simply return a god damn standard HTTPS error.

-FireCall standardize the way of handling these errors for you.
+FireCall standardize the way of handling these errors, there is only ONE way.

 There is also one common issue where developer often calling the wrong function name which lead to CORS error, basically front end and backend are not tally with each other.